PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 I look at `http://10.0.0.137/cgi-bin/tracertool.cgi` and after testing I releazed it was suscpetialbe to command injection

-`1.1.1.1;uname -r` returned
+`1.1.1.1;uname -r` returned 4.11.8-300.fc26.x86_64 looks like the semicolon did the trick.
-4.11.8-300.fc26.x86_64

-I tried to get a reverse shell but didn't have anyluck so I attempted to print the output of the `/etc/passwd`
+I tried to get a reverse shell but didn't have anyluck so I printed the output of the `/etc/passwd`

 The cat command didn't work, but I encourage you to try, someone has a great since of humor!
 I used `nl` instead